Wild Camping Equipment: A Checklist for your next trip

 Wild camping campervan trips became very popular recently.
 It’s more convenient than sleeping in a tent but still can offer epic views and a lot of freedom.
 Wild camping apps, like park4night, iOverlander or WikiCamps can help you find good overnight stops.
 And wild camping forums offer a lot of tips about van conversion and wild camping food ideas on the go.

+When we used a campervan hire in Milton Keynes, the VW was kitted out with all sorts.
 I will give you a few ideas about what you need to add to your wild camping equipment list to make your van self-sufficient.

 Toilet – A chemical toilet means you don’t have to look for a suitable spot outdoors for a wee or poo.
 It also saves you the unpleasant experience of digging a hole for your poop.
 The toilet is easy to set up and very convenient to use in the middle of the night.